-The Fair Labor Standards Act (FLSA) prescribes standards for wages and overtime pay, which affect most private and public employment.
+The Fair Labor Standards Act (FLSA) prescribes wages and overtime pay standards, which affect most private and public employment.

 Administered